KantiKuijk/Payconiq/README.md

 ## **Node.js implementation for interacting with the Payconiq V3 API**

-> _Disclaimer: this is not an official package from Payconiq International or any affiliated owners of a Payconiq brand.
+> _Disclaimer: this is not an official package from Bancontact Payconiq Company or any affiliated entities or subsidiaries.
 This is my own implementation following the [API Docs](https://developer.payconiq.com).
 In no way do I make any guarantees that this code is valid, safe, or well-written.
-That being said, I wrote this code for my own use, and if you want to use it in your project(s), you're free to do so._
+That being said, I wrote this code for my own use, and if you want to use it in your project(s), you're free to do so in accordance to the license._

 Payconiq is a Belgian digital payment provider with different products.
 This package aims to have a simpler way of using the [Payconiq API V3](https://developer.payconiq.com/online-payments-dock/#payment-api-version-3-v3-).